 - Are you sick of junk mails in your post box?

-– Or do you really need this disposable paper towels in your kitchen?
+- Do you really need this disposable paper towels in your kitchen?

 Solution 1: Get Off the List of ALL direct marketers.